-The Prosecuting Attorneys Institute provides special prosecutors where elected prosecutors are unable to serve; provides training, service, support and resources to the prosecutors and staffs to enhance and improve the quality of all prosecution throughout the state; educates law enforcement regarding the constantly changing face of the law; and expands the public's knowledge of the criminal justice system.
+The Prosecuting Attorneys Institute provides special prosecutors where elected prosecutors are unable to serve; provides training, service, support and resources to the prosecutors and staffs to improve the quality of all prosecution throughout the state; educates law enforcement regarding the constantly changing face of the law; and expands the public's knowledge of the criminal justice system.

-The Institute is maintained by five full-time employees: three legal and two administrative.
+The Institute is maintained by four full-time employees: two legal and two administrative.

-Philip Morrison, Executive Director

-Sherry Eling, Violence Against Women Resource Prosecutor
+Philip Morrison, Executive Director Sherry Eling, Violence Against Women Resource Prosecutor Amy Leslie, Administrative Assistant Luke McVay, Tech Services

-Nicole Cofer, Traffic Safety Resource Prosecutor

-Amy Leslie, Administrative Assistant

-Luke McVay, Tech Services